thyagomota/aws-labs/lab-001/README.md

 Contributor(s): [João Marcelo](https://github.com/jmhal)

 ## Goal
 The goal of this lab is to launch a single EC2 instance in a public subnet accessible over the Internet via SSH.
+[Here](../images/EC2.png) is a mind map of EC2.

 ## Architecture Diagram
 ![lab-001-arch-01](images/lab-001-arch-01.png)